CiscoDevNet/terraform-provider-sdwan/docs/index.md

 page_title: "Provider: SDWAN"
 sidebar_current: "docs-sdwan-index"
 description: |-
-  The Cisco SDWAN provider is used to interact with the resources provided by Cisco vManage.
+  The Apcela SDWAN provider is used to interact with the resources provided by Cisco vManage.
 The provider needs to be configured with the proper credentials before it can be used.
 ---